ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 ![png](predicting-hotel-booking-cancellation_files/predicting-hotel-booking-cancellation_79_0.png)

-The feature `babies` is deemed unimportant among the 29 features for our prediction, and therefore will be removed.
+The feature `babies` is deemed unimportant among the 29 features we will be using for our prediction, and therefore will be removed.

 ```python